anthonysull/anthonysull.github.io/_posts/2017-02-01-SAT-scores-around-the-United-States.md

  The gap in participation rates and the multimodal distribution of the test scores would suggest state policies and competition from the ACT is tainting the results of SAT scores across the country.
 SAT scores on their own would not be a good measure of student aptitude across the country.
 See <a href="http://www.nytimes.com/interactive/2013/08/04/education/edlife/where-the-sat-and-act-dominate.html">these</a> maps from the NYTimes.

- <a href="https://git.generalassemb.ly/anthonysull/project-1-sat-scores/blob/master/project_1.ipynb">Link</a>to the jupyter notebook.
+ <a href="https://git.generalassemb.ly/anthonysull/project-1-sat-scores/blob/master/project_1.ipynb">Link</a> to the jupyter notebook.